vycoder/portfolio/src/blogs/2018/weird-javascript.md

 y
 z
 ```
-`ob1` extended it's behavior by adding all properties and methods coming from `ob2` and `ob3`.
+`ob1` extended its behavior by adding all properties and methods coming from `ob2` and `ob3`.
 And we did that dynamically at run-time.

 #### Function Constructor's `.prototype`
 In every javascript function there's a `.prototype` property **NOT** to be confused with `.__proto__` property.
 The latter is the fallback source of any object, or the source template, like what we've discussed before.
 On the other hand, `.prototype` is being set and used when a function is used as a function constructor upon using the `new` operator.